In and At

 (Refers to being inside an enclosed space or container, like a drawer.)

-(Refers to a location within a larger area, in this case, the neighborhood.)
+(Refers to a location within a larger area, in this case, the neighbourhood.)

 The book is in the library.